 The philosophy of BRMLTOOLBOX is that all information about variables is local and is read off from a potential.
 Using setevpot.m enables one to set variables in a state whilst maintaining information about the number of states of a variable.

 Maximising a Potential

-''' maxpot.m: Maximise a potential over a set of variables See also maxNarray.m and maxNpot.m which return the N-highest values and associated states. '''
+See also maxNarray.m and maxNpot.m which return the N-highest values and associated states.

 Other potential utilities